 CDL LEARNER'S PERMIT

-A North Carolina Commercial Driver's License will be valid for 8 years for those between 18 and 53 years of age and five years for those 54 and older.
-The cost is $30.00 for application for a standard CDL license and $ 15 per year for Class A, B and C licenses.
+- The cost is $30.00 to apply for a standard CDL license and $ 15 per year for Class A, B and C licenses.
 Please see a list of fees for more information.

 The following is a list of endorsements you can get on your CDL:

 - Hazardous Material (Class H).

 - Passenger-Carrying Vehicle (Class P).

 - School Bus (Class S).

 - Towing a Double (Class T).